Debt

 2. Charlie needed a car for work but didn’t have the cash to pay for it.
 He borrowed $2,000 to cover the amount he couldn’t afford to pay in cash.
 The auto loan has a yearly interest rate of 36%.

 It’s the end of the year, and Charlie realizes he has $1,000 in cash free to reduce his debt balances.
 Way to go, Charlie!
+Now, which strategy should he use?

 Under the low balance strategy, Charlie uses his $1,000 to completely pay off his student debt.
 Charlie leaps with joy at his accomplishment!
-He knows that soon enough he’ll be able to pay off his auto loan.
+He knows that soon enough, he’ll be able to pay off his auto loan.

 By paying off the student loan, Charlie avoids the 10% interest charge he would have paid on that debt.
 Yet he’ll still have to pay the 36% interest charge for the auto loan.